kajava-juri/todo-backend/README.md

 # todo-backend
 To start you need to create a new user.
 After user is created you'll need to login with the same credentials.
-On login a session is created and it's data is saved on the server while session id is saved and tampered in a cookie.
+On login a session is created and its data is saved on the server while session id is saved and tampered in a cookie.
 Session will be expired after 24 hours.
 On logout session data is deleted as well as cookie.

 You can not change or read others' tasks.